Get to know Bourke’s parrot better! Full specifications + photos

 Like other species of parrots, the borax can be susceptible to psittacosis.
 This disease can spread among birds and humans.
 The bacterial disease psittacosis will lead to respiratory problems, but it can be easily treated with antibiotics.
 A number of other viruses can also attack the bird’s health, leading to feather problems, diarrhea or pneumonia.
 Parrots are also prone to sinus congestion caused by Aspergillus.
 Proper nutrition and hygiene prevent such problems from occurring.
 Some parasites can also threaten the health of parrots.
 Intestinal parasites may lead to emaciation and depression of the bird, while external mites and lice damage the feathers and cause them to fall.

-See also How to give medication to a cockatiel?
+See also How to determine the sex of a Cockatiel?

 Diet and nutrition